dataExplorerSurya/mlAlgorithmsFormScratch/README.md

   - Predicting house prices based on square footage.
   - Estimating sales based on advertising expenditure.

+## Logistic Regression

+- Statistical method for binary classification and probability estimation.
+- **Applications**:
+  - Spam email detection in cybersecurity.
+  - Medical diagnosis, such as predicting the likelihood of a disease.

 ## K-Nearest Neighbors (KNN)

 - Non-parametric method for classification and regression.